Top 10 coronavirus updates: India records over 10,000 infections in biggest single-day jump

 India snubbed Pakistan Prime Minister Imran Khan’s offer to share the experience of his government’s cash transfer scheme with New Delhi.
 The Ministry of External Affairs reminded Khan that the size of India’s economic stimulus package was as big as Pakistan’s Gross Domestic Product.

-Globally, the coronavirus has infected more than 75 lakh people and claimed 4.2 lakh lives so far, according to the Johns Hopkins University.
-However, as many as 35,32,575 have recovered so far.
+Globally, the coronavirus has infected more than 75.4 lakh people and claimed 4.21 lakh lives so far, according to the Johns Hopkins University.